johnstonbl01/clementinejs/versions/angular.md

 layout: docs
 ---

-# The Standard Boilerplate
+# The Angular Boilerplate

 ## About

 Clementine.js is a lightweight boilerplate for fullstack JavaScript development which utilizes MongoDB, Express and Node.js.
-Coming in at just under 32 KB, Clementine.js is a perfect alternative to more feature-dense boilerplates.
+Clementine.js errs on the side of transparency and simplicity as an alternative to more complex boilerplates.

 The Angular boilerplate is a slightly modified version of the standard boilerplate which integrates Angular functionality.